Open House Festival

 Zaha Hadid Foundation, 10 Bowling Green Lane, EC1R 0BQ

-Explore parts of this Grade II listed former Victorian primary school, once the HQ of Zaha Hadid Architects and now home to the Zaha Hadid Foundation.
-There will be free drop-in curator talks and creative workshops for all ages.
+Explore parts of this Grade II listed former Victorian primary school in Clerkenwell, once the HQ of Zaha Hadid Architects and now home to the Zaha Hadid Foundation.
+There will be free curator talks and a drop-in creative workshop for all ages.

 Getting there